 - Bats Right, Throws Right

 - Schools Weatherford Junior College, Texas Christian University

 - Born March 6, 1986 in Farmington, MO USA

 Arrieta was 6-1 with a 1.61 ERA as a high school junior and had a 5-4, 1.30 record as a senior.
 The Cincinnati Reds chose him in the 31st round of the 2004 amateur draft but he opted for college.
-He went 6-2 with a 3.43 ERA as a freshman at Weatherford junior college.
-The Milwaukee Brewers picked him in the 26th round of the 2005 amateur draft.
-He spent the summer with the McKinney Marshalls and had a 1.87 ERA, going 4-3 with 38 hits allowed in 62 2/3 IP.
+He went 6-2 with a 3.43 ERA as a freshman at Weatherford Junior College.
+The Milwaukee Brewers picked him in the 26th round of the 2005 amateur draft but again he spurned the professional ranks.
+Instead, he spent the summer with the McKinney Marshalls, crafting a 4-3, 1.87 mark with 38 hits allowed in 62 2/3 innings.
 Baseball America rated him one of the top 10 prospects in the Texas Collegiate League.
-Transferring to Texas Christian University for his sophomore season, he went 14-4 with a 2.35 ERA.
-He tied Lauren Gagnier for the NCAA Division I lead in victories.
-He was second in the Mountain West Conference in ERA, .11 behind Danny Herrera.
-Arrieta and Herrera split MWC Pitcher of the Year honors.
+Transferring to Texas Christian University (where he studied sports psychology) for his sophomore season, he went 14-4 with a 2.35 ERA, tying Lauren Gagnier for the NCAA Division I lead in victories while finishing second in the Mountain West Conference in ERA, .11 behind Danny Herrera (the two would split Mountain West Pitcher of the Year honors).
 Arrieta was named a second-team All-American by Baseball America and the National Collegiate Baseball Writers Association.

 Minor League Career